davidfeng88/CollisionViz/README.md

 The `handleStop` function calls the `clearInterval` function to stop the visualization.

 ### The Map
-If it receives a new date from the Redux state, it would remove the heatmap layer, remove all the markers on the map, and fetch the collision data to build a new heatmap.
+If it receives a new date from the Redux state, it removes the heatmap layer, removes all the markers on the map, and fetches the collision data to build a new heatmap.

 During the visualization, the map container calculates the arrays of collisions to be added/removed based on the updated start and finish time in the `filters` and `collisions` of the Redux state.
 These arrays are then sent to the `marker_manager`, which updates the markers on the map.